-Fiscal 2015 LTIP Award - During fiscal 2015, the Compensation Committee granted a new performance-based award for our executive officers and certain members of senior management.
-A total of 112,464 shares may be awarded to the participants based on six individual vesting conditions that are divided into two performance measures, trailing fourquarter adjusted earnings before interest, taxes, depreciation, and amortization (Adjusted EBITDA) and increased sales of Leadership, Productivity, and Trust practice sales (the Practice Sales) as shown below.
+Fiscal 2016 LTIP Award - On November 12, 2015, the Compensation Committee granted new performance-based awards for our executive officers and members of senior management.
+A total of 231,276 shares may be awarded to the participants based on six individual vesting conditions that are divided into two performance measures, trailing four-quarter adjusted earnings before interest, taxes, depreciation, and amortization (Adjusted EBITDA) and increased sales of Organizational Development Suite (OD Suite) offerings as shown below.
+The OD Suite is defined as Leadership, Productivity, and Trust practice sales.

-Practice Sales
+OD Suite Sales

-Award Goal Number of Tranche
+Award Goal (millions) Number of Shares Tranche Status

-(millions) Shares Status

-\$ 107.0 11,247 not vested
+\$107.0 23,128 not vested

-\$ 118.0 11,247 not vested
+\$116.0 23,128 not vested

-\$ 130.0 11,247 not vested
+\$125.0 23,128 not vested

-33,741
+69,384